pg_receivewal - stream write-ahead logs from a PostgreSQL server

 standby that never catches up, and will cause transaction commits to

 block.
 To avoid this, you should either configure an appropriate value

 The write-ahead log is streamed over a regular

 connection and uses the replication

 protocol.
-The connection must be made with a superuser or a user
+The connection must be made with a user having

 The starting point of the write-ahead log streaming is calculated when pg_receivewal starts: